Managing period pain

 Long acting contraceptives, such as the progestogen implant or hormonal intrauterine device (IUD), can also reduce period pain.
 Many people who use these find that their periods become lighter or stop.

 You can use a hormonal treatment together with pain relieving medicines.

 Other pain relief options

 - gentle exercise

 - supplements such as magnesium, fish oil, vitamin B1, vitamin B6 and vitamin E – discuss these first with your doctor or pharmacist

 When should I see a doctor?

-- you have an intrauterine device (IUD)
+- you have pain with an intrauterine device (IUD)